Things just seem to pile up and

 Whichever alignment style is chosen, it will make for easy perusal of file labels, but yes, an issue will occur if an entirely new section should be added.
 This would mean that the tab alignment of the latest one would match that of either the preceding or the following category.
 To lessen this possibility, complete the sorting first so that you will know all the category names required.
 Even if a section does later get added between two current ones, label alignment will at least remain consistent within each category, and different coloured folders will be the final delimiter, anyway.
 If you wish to be cautious, you could use sticky notes as temporary labels.
 This will allow changes to the layout of the folders and their tabs before you print permanent ones, as will be discussed next.

 Now begin to write the descriptions.
 For non-hanging folders, use a felt-tip marker to print using large, clear letters.
 Hanging folders allow for a card-stock label to be placed inside each moveable tab.
 Use a pen to write on these due to their small size.
 If needed, place two of these tabs side by side to provide more description room.
 Be detailed with your labels so others will know exactly what is in a file.
-If the information is too much to fit on a label, paper clip an inventory list to the inside back panel of the folder.
+If the information is too much to fit on a label, paper clip an inventory list to the inside back panel of the folder below a single label.

 A final word regarding folder tabs: Some people make the mistake of putting the tab of every second folder on the opposite side.
 Or they continue to align the tabs of hanging folders slightly to one side of the preceding one until the edge of the drawer is reached, then tabs are staggered back the other way.
 This wide zig-zag pattern of tabs looks great and allows for easy reading of the labels, but again will cause a problem if a new file is placed in between two folders.
 The nice, symmetrical right-left-right layout will be spoiled.
-It is suggested that you stay with keeping tab alignment the same per category, not alternating it for each individual folder.
+It is suggested that you keep tab alignment the same within each category, not alternating it for each individual folder.